artificialsolutions/tie-api-example-telegram/README.md

 # tie-api-example-telegram
-Example Node.js connector to make your Teneo solution available on Telegram app.

 This node.js example connector allows you to make a Teneo bot available on Telegram.
 The connector acts as middleware between Telegram and Teneo.
 This guide will take you through the steps of deploying the connector to respond to events sent by Teneo.